Joseph and Vera Zilber Family Foundation

 Success Rates

 The foundation does not publicly disclose success rates or application-to-award ratios.
-In 2024, the foundation made 288 grant awards totaling over $15 million.
 Given the invitation-only model and partnership approach, success rates for invited applicants are likely higher than traditional open-application funders.

 Reapplication Policy

 The foundation does not publicly state a reapplication policy.
-However, their partnership approach suggests they maintain ongoing relationships with organizations.
-The foundation awarded grants to approximately 100 partner organizations in 2024, suggesting many organizations receive multi-year or recurring support.
+However, their partnership approach suggests they maintain ongoing relationships with organisations.
+The foundation's work with approximately 100 partner organisations suggests many organisations receive multi-year or recurring support.

 Application Success Factors